sasidharan01/ECS765P-analysis-of-ethereum-transactions-and-smart-contracts/README.md

 1.  ***Initialize Spark session and S3 environment variables:*** Initialize a Spark session using the SparkSession object.
 Fetch environment variables related to the S3 bucket, such as the data repository bucket, endpoint URL, access key ID, secret access key, and bucket name.
 Configure Hadoop settings for the Spark session using the hadoopConf object.

-2. ***Verify transactions and contracts data:*** The methods verify_transactions() and verify_contracts() reads every line of transactions and contracts data respectively as input and return True if the data is in the correct format and False otherwise.
+2. ***Verify transactions and scams data:*** The methods verify_transactions() and verify_contracts() reads every line of transactions and contracts data respectively as input and return True if the data is in the correct format and False otherwise.

-3.  ***Fetch transactions.csv and contracts.csv files from S3 bucket:***  The transactions.csv and contracts.csv files are fetched from the S3 bucket using the textFile() method of the Spark context.
+3.  ***Fetch transactions.csv and scams.csv files from S3 bucket:***  The transactions.csv and scams.csv files are fetched from the S3 bucket using the textFile() method of the Spark context.

 4.  ***Transform Scam and Transactions Dataset:*** The scams dataset is transformed into key-value pairs where the key is the scam address and the value is a tuple containing the scam type and scam address.
 Similarly, the transactions dataset into key-value pairs where the key is the transaction address and the value is the transaction value.